How to Make a DIY Circular Saw Crosscut Jig for Straight Cuts Every Time

 NOTE: The circular saw jig can be used on the right side or left side of the saw.

-To use the jig we’ll measure and make pencil marks on the board we want to cut.
-We’ll place the edge of the jig on the pencil marks and clamp the jig to the board.
-Then, we’ll place the circular saw on the jig.
-The base plate of the saw will follow the fence.
-The saw blade will cut along the base of the jig, which is exactly where we want to cut.
+To use the jig, measure and make pencil marks on the board where you want to cut.
+Place the edge of the jig on the marks and clamp it to the board.
+Then set the circular saw on the jig.
+The base plate rides against the fence, guiding the blade so it cuts exactly where you want.

 Tools